ayufan/pve-patches/README.md

 ## FAQ

 In case of any problems applying or reverting patches you can always simple revert back to stock.
-Simply reinstall modified packages:
+Simply reinstall modified packages (supported since 6.0-11):

-        apt-get --reinstall install pve-manager pve-container qemu-server libpve-storage-perl
+    ```bash
+    ./pve-6.0-11-diff-backup-addon reinstall
+    ```

 Then you can try to reapply patches once again.
+However, keep in mind that reinstall can install a newer version of the packages.
+In such cases it is advised always to do it connected with `upgrade` of Proxmox.

+    ```bash
+    apt-get update
+    apt-get dist-upgrade
+    ./pve-6.0-11-diff-backup-addon reinstall
+    ./pve-6.0-11-diff-backup-addon apply
+    ```

+This effectively ensures that patch is applied on the latest version and completely in a clean approach.

 In order to remove all leftovers you have to edit */etc/pve/vzdump.cron* and remove *fullbackup* switch from *vzdump* command line.